 (CNN) Prosecutors in Idaho are planning to seek the death penalty in the murder case against Chad Daybell, according to a court document filed Thursday.
-Daybell is accused of conspiring with his current wife, Lori Vallow, to murder two of her children and his first wife.
+Daybell is accused of conspiring with his current wife, Lori Vallow, to kill two of her children and his first wife.
 He has pleaded not guilty.

 The prosecutors wrote in the court document that each homicide was "especially heinous, atrocious or cruel, manifesting exceptional depravity."